spaceneedle/pycdg/README.md

 There are quite a few visual commercial CD+G applications, and even some open source applications, that generate CD+G files.
 HOWEVER, I wasn't able to find one that A) generated them programmatically B) supported some rarely used modes and techniques that are difficult to implement.

 I have seen many great CD+G examples that really pushed the format in the late 1980's and early 1990's, so I decided to create a library that might be able to foster a demoscene for CD+G. With an unusual 20 years of experience with embedded python, I apologize for my brief nature of python scripting.
-Gotta keep stuff small with very minimal module support.
-This is even my first use of __init__.py.
+Gotta keep stuff small with very minimal module support. *import pycdg* is all you need!

 While I welcome you to read the CD+G Revealed file contained in this github, here is my summary: